-Regardless of whether you’re doing proper pull-ups or the easier progressions, you should focus on squeezing your shoulder blades together to activate your back muscles, rather than your biceps.
+Regardless of whether you are doing proper pull-ups or the easier progressions, you should focus on squeezing your shoulder blades together to activate your back muscles, rather than your biceps.

-You can’t talk about strength and conditioning for martial arts without mentioning the humble push-up.
+You cannot talk about strength and conditioning for martial arts without mentioning the humble push-up.
 This is useful for the striking arts, as the pushing motions help build strength so you can put more power behind your punches.

 BJJ practitioners might want to try a variation of the push-up that uses the medicine ball.
-Push-up on a medicine ball then roll it over to your other hand and repeat the motion.
-This is great for training your balance for BJJ.
+Push-up on a medicine ball, then roll it over to your other hand and repeat the motion.
+This is great for training your balance.

 #4 Overhead Presses